Syria

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the Standard GSP, Syria is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the Standard GSP, Syria is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, Syria has ratified all 15 core international conventions on human and labour rights.
 This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
 Additionally, Syria has ratified 8 conventions on environmental protection and 3 conventions on good governance aspects.
 Syria has also signed the UN Convention against Corruption.

 Core international conventions on human rights and labour standards